hgyxbll/cheat/README.md

 ### 4.1   Standards Compliance

-CHEAT follows the original language specification, ISO/IEC 9899:1990, and the first POSIX specification, IEEE Std 1003.1-1988, to the letter.
+CHEAT follows the original language specification, ANSI X3.159-1989 or ISO/IEC 9899:1990, and the first POSIX specification, IEEE Std 1003.1-1988, to the letter.
 It also takes the newer revisions, both
 ISO/IEC 9899:1999 and IEEE Std 1003.1-2001, into account whenever possible.